evgx81/Cpp-Projects/DataStructures/README.md

 - Faculty
     - Reading students data from the file and counting a grade point average.
 - FindTreasure
-    - Using BFS (Breadth First Search) to find the shortest way in a binary maze.
+    - Using BFS (Breadth First Search) to find the shortest way in the binary maze.
 - PostfixNotaion
     - Checking out the correctness of the postfix notation with the binary tree.
 - UsualPermutation
     - Using STL containers to find substring of string 'a' permutation and string 'b' permutation.
+- Car
+    - Implementing operations with the hash_table with class 'Car' elements.